OperationMonkey/common-core-js/packages/eslint-config-core/README.md

 }
 ```

-With React projects using vite, also add:
+With React projects using Vite, create `.eslintignore` with following content:

 ```
-projects: ["./tsconfig.json", "./vite.config.ts"]
+vite.config.ts
 ```